cnico/dio-chacon-wifi-api/Protocol.md

 # Disconnecting :

     {"method":"POST","path":"/session/logout","parameters":{},"id":13}

+> Only required if you are connected using a sessionToken

 # Other API verbs not implemented by this lib :
 Via the Web socket, send either one of this request :